Low complexity among principal fully irreducible elements of Out($F_3$): Introduction

 Its stretch factor is the real root of $x^5-x-1$, approximately $1.167$.
 In fact, $\psi$ is a fully irreducible outer automorphism, and we show:

 \begin{duplicate}[Theorem~\ref{t:minimal}] The stretch factor of $\psi$ is minimal among fully irreducible elements in $\outt$. \end{duplicate}

-The ingredients in the Theorem~\ref{t:minimal} proof are Lemma~\ref{lemma:Perron}, showing stretch factors of fully irreducible elements are Perron numbers, and verification that $\frak{g}$ is an irreducible train track representative of a fully irreducible outer automorphism realising the minimum achievable Perron number.
+The ingredients in the Theorem~\ref{t:minimal} proof are Lemma~\ref{lemma:Perron}, showing stretch factors of fully irreducible outer automorphisms are Perron numbers, and verification that $\frak{g}$ is an irreducible train track representative of a fully irreducible outer automorphism realising the minimum achievable Perron number.

+We use a result of Boyd listing the smallest Perron numbers for several fixed algebraic degrees \cite{boydsupplement}.
+Boyd lists the smallest (and in some degrees the second, third, or fourth smallest) Perron numbers for fixed algebraic degrees between 2 and 12.
+For ranks $r > 3$, this strategy of checking the smallest Perron numbers with algebraic degree in a fixed range will likely be less fruitful.
+The known examples of fully irreducible outer automorphisms with small stretch factors are quite a bit larger than the smallest Perron numbers listed in \cite{boydsupplement}.

+Given a train track map, we can factor it as a series of \emph{folds} followed by a homeomorphism.
+It is notable that the train track map $\mathfrak{g}$ representing $\psi$ in Theorem~\ref{t:minimal} has a fold decomposition consisting of a single fold and a homeomorphism.
+As folds increase the number of edges in the image of a train track map, it seems reasonable to conjecture that outer automorphisms with minimal stretch factors have train track representatives with few folds in their fold decomposition.
+This idea is followed up and quantified in \cite{PaigeSymmetries}.

+In the mapping class group setting, minimal stretch factors among pseudo-Anosov elements on a fixed surface of finite type have been widely studied.
+Until very recently, the minimum was only known for a few isolated examples of surfaces.
+Consider an orientable surface of finite type with genus $g$ and $p$ punctures.
+Previously the minimum stretch factor among all pseudo-Anosov mapping classes was precisely known only for small values of $(g, p)$, for example $(1,0)$ and $(1,1)$, $(2,0)$ \cite{ChoHam}, and $(0,p)$ for $p=3,4,5,6,7,8$ (\cite{SKL}, \cite{HamSong}, \cite{lt11braids}).
+Recent breakthrough work of \cite{TZ24} also computes the minimum stretch factor for $(0, p)$ for large $p$.
+Among orientable pseudo-Anosov mapping classes, the minimum is known for surfaces with $0$ punctures and genus $g=2,3,4,5,8$ (\cite{lt11}, \cite{h10}).
+For surfaces with $p > 0$ punctures, pseudo-Anosov mapping classes induce outer automorphisms of $F_r$ when $r = 2g+p-1$.
+However, there are many outer automorphisms which do not come from surface homeomorphisms, so minimal stretch factor results in the mapping class group setting do not directly carry over to $\out$.